jexmarc/asdocwikijs/home.md

 <!-- TITLE: AmmoSeek -->
 <!-- SUBTITLE: Welcome the AmmoSeek.com documentation -->

-Here you will find documentation and supporting content on how to use AmmoSeek.com
+Here you will find documentation and supporting content on how to use

-#User Guide
+# User Guide

 - [Take a Guided Site Tour](site-tour)
 - [Searching for Ammunition](searching-ammunition)